Amazing Reviews: “Crime and Punisher” (Amazing Spider-Man 574-577)

 The villain of this issue is…Magnum Moses?
 Of all the guys Wells could bring in, it’s hilarious he brings in an incredibly obscure C-level baddie whose powers include shifting tectonic plates.
 Even funnier, he puts the guy’s “secret base” on a boat where, in an attempt to rescue a kidnapped Punisher, Spidey remarks his power can’t affect anything because “We’re on a boat, you moron.”
 Really funny.
 In a world where a constant question writers must face is “Okay, how does our hero stop this overly powered supervillain?” this is a clever technique to give Spidey the win.

 The story is actually divided into two parts within the issue, with an interruption in the middle.
 In this small interlude—written by Kelly and illustrated by Kitson—J. Jonah Jameson is approached by the Bookie, a guy we saw Spidey save a few issues ago.
 He’s on the hunt of the Spider-tracer murderer, and he thinks ole’ JJJ is the killer.
 Our favorite flat-topped, former Daily Bugle publisher is in the clear, however, but Bookie’s accusations give him an opportunity to test his heart rate, which he says has to be maintained after his heart attack at the very beginning of Brand New Day.
-This piece of the issue feels a little shoehorned—it’s the only part of any of the issues in this volume which really cover a larger Spider-Man story—but it leads the Bookie to realize who the actual murderer is…unrevealed, for now.
+This piece of the issue feels a little shoehorned—it’s the only part of any of the issues in this volume which really covers a larger Spider-Man story—but it leads the Bookie to realize who the actual murderer is…unrevealed, for now.
 Gotta keep the mystery going.

 Overall, this selection of stories is fun and engaging.
 Perhaps they don’t add much to the ever-growing Brand New Day mythos the Webheads are creating for Spider-Man, but we still have good action, good villains, and the brand of Spider-Man humor comic fans everywhere have come to love.